yevbar/sourcegraph/doc/user/search/index.md

 Searches scoped to specific repositories are always up-to-date.
 Sourcegraph automatically refetches repository contents upon any user action specific to the repository and makes new commits and branches available for searching and browsing immediately.

 Unscoped search results over large repository sets may trail latest default branch revisions by some interval of time.
-This interval is a function of the number of repositories and (in the case of Data Center) the computational resources devoted to search indexing.
+This interval is a function of the number of repositories and the computational resources devoted to search indexing.

 ---